 Losses of life in the First World War are more often than not attributed to engagements in battle or enemy action of some sort.
 However, this is not always the case.
-One of the most significant single-events that caused a significant loss of life to military personnel during the Great War that was not caused by enemy action.
+One of the most significant events during the early part of the war that caused a major loss of life to military personnel was an accident.

 HMS Bulwark was part of the 5th Battle Squadron and at the outbreak of the war was based at Sheerness in order to protect the South East of England from the threat of a German invasion.